henrihuhtinen/TrusttoBlockchain/h1 Helsec.md

 # a) Helsec presentation

-Based on: Helsec presentation.
-What the BEC II - Invoice fraud and how it is done in the corporate world. by Elias Alanko

 Basically, Business Email Compromise (BEC) has two key categories: CEO fraud and invoice fraud.
 These are sometimes get mixed by journalists.

 Generally BRC: s are made because it works.
 Criminals have learned that this is way to make money.